The geometry of filtrations: Quasi-coherent sheaves on

-\end{proof} We now prove the theorem.
+\begin{proof} [Proof of Theorem \ref{benchen}] We now prove the main theorem of this section.
 Recall that $B\GG_m$ is \emph{geometric}; as such it has an atlas, in this case given by the faithfully flat map $e: Spec(\Sph) \to B\GG_m$, and we can define $\QCoh(B \GG_m)$ as the totalization of the following cosimplicial diagram of $\infty$-categories:

-Note that this cosimplicial diagram may be augmented via the functor $\pi_{!}: Rep(\Z) \to \Sp$; this produces an augmented cosimplicial $\infty$-category.
-By our above arguments this satisfies the conditions of the following proposition (\cite[Corollary 4.7.5.3]{lurie2016}):
+Note that this cosimplicial diagram may be coherently augmented via the functor $\pi_{!}: \Rep(\Z^{ds}) \to \Sp$.
+More precisely, we obtain, in each cosimplicial degree $n$, the assignment

+One sees by the standard tensor product associator formulas that this agrees with $\pi_!$ composed with the cosimplicial structure maps.
+Thus we have produced an augmented cosimplicial $\infty$-category.
+By our above arguments this satisfies the conditions of the following comonadic version of (\cite[Corollary 4.7.5.3]{lurie2016}):